yash-r-gorde/azure-cloud-demo/README.md

 - HTML, CSS

 ## 📌 About
-Deployed a static HTML page with Cognizant-inspired design using Azure's cloud platform to demonstrate fundamental knowledge of cloud hosting, storage accounts, and static web apps.
+Deployed a static HTML page using Azure's cloud platform to demonstrate fundamental knowledge of cloud hosting, storage accounts, and static web apps.